Summary

 Disclosures

-MTD has received lecture fees from Novo Nordisk, Pfizer, and Ipsen; consultancy fees from Novo Nordisk, Pfizer, Ipsen, and Sandoz; and is a member of a Novo Nordisk advisory board.
-Novo Nordisk, Pfizer, Ferring, Ipsen, Lilly, Merck, and Serono have made financial contributions to MTD's departmental teaching programme.
-MTD declares that none of these activities are related to this topic.
-MTD is an author of a number of references cited in this topic.
+AM is an author of references cited in this topic.
+MTD received lecture fees from Novo Nordisk, Pfizer, and Ipsen; consultancy fees from Novo Nordisk, Pfizer, Ipsen, and Sandoz; and was a member of a Novo Nordisk advisory board.
+Novo Nordisk, Pfizer, Ferring, Ipsen, Lilly, Merck, and Serono have made financial contributions to MTD's departmental teaching program.
+MTD declared that none of these activities are related to this topic.
+MTD is an author of references cited in this topic.
+KSA is an author of references cited in this topic.

 Peer reviewers